Priego Castle

 Keep

-With its 30 meters height, this off-center tower (albarrana) is the heart of the fortress.
+With its 30 meters height, this off-center tower is the heart of the fortress.
 Built by the Order of Calatrava, it houses three superimposed rooms covered with barrel vaults.
 It was the last defensive redoubt and residence of the commander.

 Autonomy Designed to resist even if the courtyard fell, its elevated access and own cistern made it a castle within the castle.